Minutemen (anti-Communist organization)

-The Minutemen was a militant anti-communist, nativist organization formed in the United States in the early 1960s.
+The Minutemen was an anti-communist, nativist militia organization formed in the United States in the early 1960s.
 The founder and head of the group was Robert DePugh, a biochemist from Norborne, Missouri.
-The Minutemen worked against the rise of communism.
-The group conducted themselves as others of the era, by preparing, organizing and supporting their community.
 The Minutemen organized themselves into small cells and stockpiled weapons for an anticipated counter-revolution.
+It had an estimated 12,000 members in 1961.

-DePugh published a 10-page pamphlet on guerilla warfare via the Minutemen in 1961.
+DePugh published a 10-page pamphlet on guerrilla warfare via the Minutemen in 1961.
 The Minutemen's newsletter was called On Target.
 He was a founder of the Patriotic Party in 1966.
+Guy Banister was involved with the organization.

 In 1966, DePugh was arrested on federal weapons charges, which were later dismissed.
 Their offices were bombed in 1967, and DePugh resigned from the Minutemen in 1967.
-In February 1968, he was indicted by a federal grand jury in Seattle, Washington for conspiracy to commit bank robbery.
+In February 1968, he was indicted by a federal grand jury in Seattle, Washington, for conspiracy to commit bank robbery.
 Also in 1968, he was arrested for violation of federal firearms laws.
 He skipped bail and went underground for over a year until he was caught in 1969 in Truth or Consequences, New Mexico.
 He was convicted in 1970 and released from prison in May 1973.
-DePugh later wrote an anti-communist quasi-survivalist manual, Can You Survive?, and was associated briefly with Liberty Lobby.
+DePugh later wrote an anti-communist quasi-survivalist manual, Can You Survive? and was associated briefly with Liberty Lobby.